haroldparis/origines/README.md

 moment, but I plan to add a second one in the footer for SEO purpose for large sites in a clic-to-show box.

+The classic template is content + sidebar, but I've created a full-width template which doesn't show the sidebar.
+This can be selected in the model selection in Page's Attributes.

 And by the way, if you test it and have any comments or feedbacks to give, feel free to do so right here : http://www.tribeleadr.com/contact/ (it's in French but, hey !
 That shouldn't be to hard.
 If so, give me a shout on Twitter: @haroldparis)